Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Preliminaries

 The $\varepsilon $ measures the similarity between true probability, learning probability, and confounding probability.
-The discrepancy between true and learned probabilities is derived from the task's prediction loss, whereas the degree of calibration between substructure representations quantifies the confusion probability.
+The discrepancy between true and learned probabilities is derived from the task's prediction loss, while the degree of calibration between substructure representations quantifies the confusion probability.
 Theorem \ref{theorem 1} demonstrates that when $\eta $ is sufficiently small, meaning the prediction loss and confusion probability are small enough, the relationships between molecular pairs can be stably represented.
-Inspired by Theorem \ref{theorem 1}, we optimize model learning by combining prediction loss and confusion probability.
+Motivated by Theorem \ref{theorem 1}, we optimize model learning by minimizing prediction loss and confusion probability.
 This approach guides us in identifying core substructures by substructure representational alignment while reducing the impact of non-core substructures on molecular representations, thereby improving the stability of MRL.
+The proof of Theorem \ref{theorem 1} is provided in Appendix \ref{The Proof of Theorem 1}.